LeeHounshell/BatBot/README.md

 ## example of AI image recognition and training

-These screens show what might happen when you ask 'what are you looking at?'
+The following screens show what might happen if you ask 'what are you looking at?'

 Initially the 'identify' server is not running, and must be started.
 Note the 'identify' server does not start until the first image identification request.
 Then the 'identify' server will startup with a specified AI 'algorithm' (model).
-The model can be changed using just voice commands.
+The model can be changed using voice commands.

 ![screen](../master/screens/BatBot_identify.jpg)
 ![screen](../master/screens/BatBot_start_server.jpg)

-Now that the server is running, we can ask 'what are you looking at?'
+..1 minute later..
+Now that the server is running, we can ask 'what are you looking at?' again.
 A photo is taken and analyzed.
-The app shows analysis text right away.
-If View is selected, the image will download via Bluetooth, and then display in a popup alongside the analysis result.
+The app shows photo analysis text right away, but asks if you want to download the image.
+If 'View' is selected, the image will download via Bluetooth, and then display in a popup alongside the analysis result.
+You can save images to the phone's Gallery.

 ![screen](../master/screens/BatBot_identify_results.jpg)
 ![screen](../master/screens/BatBot_transfer_image.jpg)
 ![screen](../master/screens/BatBot_identify_results_image.jpg)

-You can train BatBot if the analysis is incorrect.
-Saved images go to the Gallery.
+You can train BatBot if the analysis is incorrect, or save photos go to the Gallery.

 ![screen](../master/screens/BatBot_identify_results_train.jpg)
 ![screen](../master/screens/BatBot_identify_results_learn.jpg)

 ## query BatBot for sensor values

-What happens when you ask BatBot to 'show sensor values.':
+What happens if you ask BatBot to 'show sensor values.':

 ![screen](../master/screens/BatBot_show_sensors.jpg)
 ![screen](../master/screens/BatBot_sensor_values.jpg)

 ## query BatBot camera resolution

-What happens when you ask BatBot to 'show camera resolution.':
+What happens if you ask BatBot to 'show camera resolution.':

 ![screen](../master/screens/BatBot_show_resolution.jpg)
 ![screen](../master/screens/BatBot_resolution.jpg)